Monkatraz/cm6monarch/docs/syntax.md

 const action3 = ['foo', 'bar']
 ```

 The first two types are identical in effect.
-The last form are for _group matches_.
+The last form is for _group matches_.
 Group matches effectively break a single regular expression into rules made from its individual capture group.
 ```ts
 const rule = [/(match1)(match2)(match3)/, [action1, action2, action3]]
 ```